 Prohibited Places and Events for Military Uniforms

-Typical places and events where the uniform is prohibited to be worn by discharged and retired members of the military:
+There are some places and events where the uniform is prohibited to be worn by discharged and retired members of the military.
+These include:

-- Anti-Government Events: At any meeting or demonstration which is anti-government in nature.
+- At any meeting or demonstration which is anti-government in nature.

-- Political Events: During political activities, private employment or commercial interests, when an inference of official sponsorship for the activity could be drawn.
+- During political activities, private employment or commercial interests, when an inference of official sponsorship for the activity could be drawn.

 Uniform Rules for Each Branch of Service